jahnvijoshi14/issue-tracker/README.md

 we have use express js and mongo db to create this app.

+During filter if we add only labels it will filter according to labels , if we add only author it will filter only author but we add both then it will use both to filter that means both condition should be satisfied.

 Please note that i have not put any checks since it was not mentioned so , kindly fill all the fields during creating issues and project else it will crash.